mathiasertl/structured-tutorials/docs/reference.rst

 .. structured-tutorial-part::

-The second part will test if ``ncat`` is installed and invoke it in a subshell:
+The second part will test if ``ncat`` is installed and call it after a three-second delay:

 .. structured-tutorial-part::